c3lang/c3-web/src/content/docs/Generic Programming/anyinterfaces.md

 ```

 ### Reflection invocation
-*This functionality is not yet implemented and may see syntax changes*
+*This functionality is not yet implemented and may see syntax changes.*

 It is possible to retrieve any `@dynamic` function by name and invoke it: